 It seems that the differences between alimony and child support frequently need to be explained.
 Alimony is distinct from child support, which calls upon the obligation of parents for the support of minor children, based on their ability to pay.
 Both alimony and child support can be awarded in every US state court in connection with a divorce, although the formulas and legal standards differ widely.
-The Texas Family Law Code grants alimony, for example, in very limited circumstances; “other States (think ‘California’) are much more pro-alimony,” notes Houston Divorce Attorney Diana Larson.
+The Texas Family Law Code grants alimony, for example, in very limited circumstances; “other States (think ‘California’) are much more pro-alimony,” notes a Houston-based divorce attorney.

 The Historical Antecedents of Alimony